dadrian/dadrian.io/content/blog/posts/startup-math.md

 draft: false
 ---

-The market is a “downturn” (cough recession cough), and this is percolating into the venture-backed startup ecosystem.
+The market is in a “downturn”, and this is percolating into the venture-backed startup ecosystem.
 The broad consensus is that the top end of startup valuations are coming back to reality.
 But what does this mean?
 What makes a valuation out of this world?
 And how does this affect employees?

 The general rule of thumb for valuations of startup software companies is that the valuation is 10x the annual revenue, with 20x for companies with incredibly